-CLS 352: Hematology, 4(2+2)
+CLS 352: Hematology, 4(2+2) Pre-requisite: CLS 231

 Students will study the normal hemopoiesis, nutritional factors in hemopoiesis and classification and causes of anemia and their laboratory findings.
 They will be taught the structure, synthesis and functions of normal hemoglobin, as well as the abnormal hemoglobin and their laboratory findings.
 Normal and abnormal leucopoiesis will be taught and mention will be made of the classification and laboratory findings of acute and chronic leukemia.
-The process of homeostasis will be underscored along with the laboratory test of hemostatic failure.
+The process of homeostasis will be underscored along with the laboratory test of haemostatic failure.

-CLS 353: Clinical Biochemistry III, 4(3+1)
+CLS 353: Clinical Biochemistry III, 4(3+1) Pre-requisite: CLS 242